 The comparative negligence law in the state where your accident happened has a huge influence on a personal injury case’s financial value.
 By definition, comparative negligence laws divvy up fault between the parties involved, and dictate if a plaintiff can even seek damages.

 You can check the negligence laws for every state here, but the most common type of comparative negligence law is one called ‘modified comparative negligence law.’
-Colorado personal injury law firm Manning Law operates under this legal precedent, which states that the plaintiff’s damages get reduced by the percentage of fault that the plaintiff is found guilty of.
+Manning Law, a personal injury law firm in Denver, Colorado operates under this legal precedent, which states that the plaintiff’s damages get reduced by the percentage of fault that the plaintiff is found guilty of.
 Essentially, if a plaintiff is found at 20% fault for the accident, then they can collect 80% of the total damages awarded.

 Severity of Injury